-In order to trim it down to 30, I had to take out all of the musicals (except “The Sound of Music,” and “Yankee Doodle Dandee” – just couldn’t leave those out), and all of the Christmas movies (except “It’s a Wonderful Life,” my #1).
+In order to trim it down to 30, I had to take out all of the musicals (except “The Sound of Music,” “Yankee Doodle Dandee,” and “Singing in the Rain” – just couldn’t leave those out), and all of the Christmas movies (except “It’s a Wonderful Life,” my #1).
 I will make two separate lists of my favorite musicals and my favorite Christmas movies in future posts.

 I also had to leave out some really good kids’ movies, so I will make a top ten list for that category too in the future.

 But at any rate, here we go!
 In this post, I will present my top 10.
 In my next post, I will give you #11 through 20.
 And then #21 through 30.

 So Let’s get started with my #1 through 10.